-- without being stacked as long as it is wired independently. - > The GS8048A can be parallel-stacked with the GS4048A. - Although stacking allows greater capacity, the loads, wiring, and overcurrent devices must still be sized appropriately.
+- Installing multiple inverters without stacking them (or stacking them incorrectly) will result in similar errors and shutdown. - ➤ Although stacking allows greater capacity, the loads, wiring, and overcurrent devices must still be sized appropriately.
 Additional terminations or bus bars may be required.
 Overloading may cause circuit breakers to open or inverters to shut down.